codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 How to Update Config Values
 ===========================

-Once cached, the cache is never expired.
+Once stored, the cached versions never expire.
 Changing a existing Config file (or changing Environment Variables for it) will not update the cache nor the Config values.